 If you looking for help to fund your car, Car Loans of America is here to help.

 So the time has come to purchase that vehicle you’ve had your eye on — but what kind of loan should you get to pay for it?
-Any quick search on the Internet brings up literally hundreds of companies that offer loans, and some also offer “military car loans.”
+Any quick search on the Internet brings up hundreds of companies that offer loans, and some also offer “military car loans.”
 What are these military car loans about, and what advantages do they offer?
 Read on.

 The main differentiator between a military car loan and a regular car loan is simple: the military car loan is only for those who are currently serving on active duty or are a military retiree (20 years or more served).
 But what sets them apart from the usual car loan?

 Military car loans generally have lower interest rates than other types of loans.
-Here’s a quick example about the power of interest rates: If you take out a $15,000 loan to be paid off within four years at a 10% interest rate.
+Here’s a quick example of the power of interest rates: If you take out a $15,000 loan to be paid off within four years at a 10% interest rate.
 You’ll end up paying $380.44 a month, or $18,261.12 total when all’s said and done.

-If you have the same exact loan at a 7% interest rate, you’ll end up paying $356.19 per month, or $17,241.12 total.
+If you have the same loan at a 7% interest rate, you’ll end up paying $356.19 per month, or $17,241.12 total.
 A few percentage points equal a few hundred bucks a year.
 Which can make a big difference when you’re trying to balance your budget.